 - paid an hourly or weekly wage.

-The Employment Contract Tool isn’t for every worker.
-It can’t be used for:
+- The Tool can’t be used for:

 - employees who’ll be paid a salary